processone/rtb/README.md

 - **will**: `publish_options()`

-  The format of a Will Message.
+  The format of a Client Will.
 The parameter consists of a list of publish options.
 See `publish` parameter description.
 The default is empty will.

 Example: